vnobets7/final_project_ftde_batch_processing/Data-transformation-with-spark/readme.md

 6b.Type username and password that already been set on docker-compose-sample.yaml or .env file
 <br>

-7.Stop and remove the docker container (after finish extracting) 7a.Stop and remove the PostgreSQL and Mysql container
+7.Stop and remove the docker container (after finish extracting) <br>
+7a.Stop and remove the PostgreSQL and Mysql container
 ```
 docker compose -f docker-compose-db.yaml -f docker-compose-db.yaml down --remove-orphans -v